prantlf/vp/README.md

                     (also major, minor or patch for bumping the existing version)

     Options for version, publish and release:
       --no-changes       do not update the changelog
-      --no-bump     do not bumpt the version in the package manifest --no-commit   do not commit the changes during publishing --no-tag      do not tag the commit during publishing --no-push     do not push the commit and tag during publishing --no-release  do not create a new github release --no-failure  do not fail in case of no version change or release -y|--yes      answer the push confirmation with "yes" -v|--verbose  print the new changes on the console too
+      --no-bump          do not bumpt the version in the package manifest --no-commit        do not commit the changes during publishing --no-tag           do not tag the commit during publishing --no-push          do not push the commit and tag during publishing --no-release       do not create a new github release --no-archives      do not upload platform archives automatically as assets --no-failure       do not fail in case of no version change or release -a|--assets <file> files to upload as extra assets to the github release -y|--yes           answer the push confirmation with "yes" -v|--verbose       print the new changes on the console too

     Common options:
       -V|--version  prints the version of the executable and exits